mahldcat/jacobscienceproject/README.md

 # Biome Science Project
-This is comprised of several different files
+This project is made up of several different files

 ## Model/Map of a Marine Biome
 This is a map made in Google Earth to showcase the location of several marine animals, and details regarding if they are producer/consumers or predator/prey